jessebmiller/treacherous-winds/src/setting-the-setting.md

 * How does this place get news from the larger world and how is that news exaggerated or warped?
 What is some of the latest news making its way through this place?
 * What makes the culture here unique?

+Create your second world anchor by answering
+* What value or ideal do the people here hold that is worthy of the wider world?

 Begin play by following the threads that lead from your answers.